btubbs/sse/README.md

   that takes a prepared http request and an event callback.
 - A `Parse` function that takes any `io.Reader` that contains a stream of SSE bytes, and a callback function.
 For each event in the stream, an `Event` object will be created and passed to the provided callback.
+(The client is a thin wrapper over this parser.)

 TODO:
+- Add automatic retry logic to client
+- Add event emitter/publisher that will periodically push a comment line to the stream to act as a keepalive.
+-  set headers
+-  add Disconnect method to client
 - Add examples.
-- Add automatic retry logic
-- Add event emitter/publisher that will periodically push a comment line to the stream to act as a keepalive.